 I’m not the first or last woman who has been trapped in a relationship that has zero chance of long-term survival.
 Why do we force situations?
 Are we naive to think we can change a man?
-Putting ourselves in harm’s way knowing in our heart of hearts the outcome will only cause heartbreak.
-Is it really worth it at the end?
+Putting ourselves in harm’s way knowing in our heart of hearts that the outcome will only cause heartbreak.
+Is it really worth it in the end?
 Not.

 Dating someone for years who broke every possible relationship rule.
 I should have expected what would happen but the wool over my eyes didn’t allow me to see clearly.
-It could be that I refuse to see because it would reflect negatively on me.
+It could be that I refuse to see it because it would reflect negatively on me.
 My belief I could change someone wasn’t only ingenious it was also unfair.
 There are a few things to remember as women entering or already in relationships.
 The first is to trust your judgment.
-Not the superficial thoughts that come to mind allowing you to be mislead by attractiveness, intoxicating sexual chemistry or other false pretenses of any kind.
+Not the superficial thoughts that come to mind allowing you to be misled by attractiveness, intoxicating sexual chemistry, or other false pretenses of any kind.
 Confide in your gut instinct, the nagging feeling that tells you when something doesn’t feel right.
-Lastly, have a clear list of your deal breakers.
+Lastly, have a clear list of your dealbreakers.
 It helps you honor the contract you have with yourself.
 The one that gives you the right to walk away from toxicity or a bad relationship if it drains you of personal well-being.

-A deal breaker list should have the following as permanent commandments.
+A dealbreaker list should have the following as permanent commandments.

 - Someone who is abusive in any way.
-Whether its psychological, emotional, verbal or physical.
-It is never okay to lash out at you in anger, resentment or retribution.
+Whether it’s psychological, emotional, verbal, or physical.
+It is never okay to lash out at you in anger, resentment, or retribution.
 A person with alcohol or drug issues isn’t capable of taking care of their own needs.
-Don’t assume that they will be able to provide you with the attention, care and support required as a partner.
+Don’t assume that they will be able to provide you with the attention, care, and support required as a partner.
 Don’t risk placing yourself in a precarious situation.

 - Someone who can’t be trusted is not deserving of you.
 A person caught lying or cheating whether emotional or full affair casts doubts as to what extent they’re genuine.
 Trust is earned but if your partner’s actions show him or her to be grossly deceitful then it’s time to check yourself out of there.